 And finally, nothing beats low-maintenance miniature succulents like Blossfeldia liliputana (the smallest succulent in the world), Dancing Bones Cactus (Rhipsalis salicornioides), ‘Little Bobo’ Hen and Chicks (Sempervivum), Zebra Plant (Haworthia), Jade plant (Crassula ovata), Spekboom (Portulacaria Afra), and the tiny Princess Pine (Crassula lycopodioides).

 Whichever fairy plants you choose make sure they’ll cope in your climate.
 A good rule of thumb is if a nursery in your area sells them, they should do well.
 For this fairy playground, I chose a bonsai ficus for height and interest and added pennyroyal and a blue star creeper as ground covers.
 The entire playground was created using a repurposed wonky chair as a planter.
 It’s not the first time we’ve repurposed a chair into something else.
 They can be used to make a small wall shelf or transformed completely into a throne fit for a mermaid.
 You can use whatever you have on hand, as long as the planter has adequate drainage and is big enough to allow these little babies to grow and thrive.

 Turning a chair into a planter

 Before I get to the actual fairy playground stuff, I quickly want to show you how we repurposed that rickety chair into a planter for our fairy playground.

 The chair we used to showcase our fairy playground had a few serious flaws.
 Her legs were wobbly and we discovered that her rough seat was only attached with two nails.
-She must have been a rawhide chair back in her heyday so we had a few holes to contend with too 😉
+She must have been a rawhide chair back in her heyday so we had a few holes around the seat edge to contend with too 😉

 No worries though.
 We weren’t going to use this baby for sitting 😀 But the legs did need fixing and those holes, where the rawhide used to be, needed filling.
 For something like this we always use skewers to plug the holes first, before adding wood filler on top.